A Bayesian approach to functional regression: theory and computation

 The Python library used to perform the RJMCMC approximation is \textit{Eryn} \citep{karnesis2023eryn}.
-It is a toolbox for Bayesian inference that allows trans-dimensional posterior approximation, running multiple chains in an ensemble configuration with different starting points, and incorporating a parallel tempering mechanism \citep{hukushima1996exchange} to increase both convergence speed and the acceptance rate.
-Because of execution time constraints, the hyperparameters of the Eryn sampler are selected manually based on an initial set of experiments, as well as recommendations from the authors.
+It is a toolbox for Bayesian inference that allows trans-dimensional posterior approximation, running multiple chains in an ensemble configuration with different starting points, and incorporating a parallel tempering mechanism \citep{hukushima1996exchange} to increase both convergence speed and acceptance rate.
+Because of execution time constraints, the hyperparameters of the Eryn sampler are selected manually based on preliminary experiments and the authors' recommendations.
+This reduction in computational cost renders the sampling step practically viable; information on the execution times is provided in Appendix~\ref{app:execution-times}.
 Moreover, some amount of post-processing is needed to mitigate the well-known \textit{label switching} phenomenon that occurs in MCMC approximations of mixture-like models \citep{stephens2000dealing}; see Appendix~\ref{app:label-switching}.